GreatOldOne/CMWTKP/README.md

 #### Server ####

 For a server running without the dedicated server tool, do the same as you did for the client.
 For a server running through the dedicated server tool, instead of UDKGame/CookedSDK, put TKPMod directory into chivalry_ded_server/UDKGame/CookedPCServer.

 For a server running without the dedicated server tool, open My Documents/My Games/Chivalry Medieval Warfare Beta/UDKGame/Config/UDKGame.ini.
 For a server running through the dedicated server tool, open chivalry_ded_server/UDKGame/Config/PCServer-UDKGame.ini.
-Replace every GameType="<GAMEMODE>" with GameType="TKPMod.<GAMEMODE>".
+Replace every GameType="AOC.<GAMEMODE>" with GameType="TKPMod.<TKP GAMEMODE>" within every DefaultMapPrefixes.
 Example: Replace GameType="AOC.AOCTeamObjective" with GameType="TKPMod.TKPTO" for Team Objective.

 For a server running through the dedicated server tool, open chivalry_ded_server/UDKGame/Config/PCServer-UDKEngine.ini.
 On [Engine.ScriptPackages] add NativePackages=TKPMod.

-Run the server for the first time to generate its configuration.
+Run the server with a map specific to the game mode you've replaced in the command line to generate its configuration.
+Repeat this for each game mode that you've replaced.

 ###### Configuration Variables ######